What is torrefaction?

 A drop-in replacement for coal in coal-fired power plants and cement/lime kilns

-A soil amendment
+A natural and organic soil amendment

 Lightly torrefied wood flour

 For wood-plastic composites

 The biomass fed into the unit is the size of sawdust.
 It is pre-dried in an aeraulic loop using residual heat from the combustion gas process.
 This reduces the moisture content of the biomass from 50% to 25%.